JamPuz - The JOTA-JOTI Puzzle Game

-JamPuz (short for Jamboree Puzzle) is way to swap identity codes with other JOTA-JOTI participants that you interact with during JOTA-JOTI.
-Each JOTA-JOTI location is issued with a JOTA-JOTI ID code (known as a JID).
-Only locations registered via www.world-jotajoti.info will be issued with a 2015 JID; it is important, therefore, that each location registers.
-Only one person at each JOTA-JOTI location needs to register as JIDs are specific to the JOTA-JOTI location; not specific to each JOTA-JOTI participant.
+JamPuz (short for Jamboree Puzzle) is a way to swap identity codes with other JOTA-JOTI participants that you interact with during JOTA-JOTI.
+Each JOTA-JOTI registered group or individual is issued with a JOTA-JOTI JamPuz ID code (known as a JID).

-The principle is simple – every time you make contact with another JOTA-JOTI location during the JOTA-JOTI weekend you ask for, and record, their JID – and they will record your JID.
-Documents are available for download to help you record the JID codes you collect.
-The documents will include contest sheets.
+The principle is simple; every time you make contact with another JOTA-JOTI participant during the JOTA-JOTI weekend you ask for, and record, their JID; and they will record your JID.

-The objective of JamPuz is to make contact with other Scouts (and Guides) and to help participants to record the variety of countries etc that contact has been made with.
+The objective of JamPuz is to make contact with other Scouts (and Guides) and to help participants record the variety of countries, regions etc. that they have made contact with.
 But, contacting fellow Scouts is not simply about the number of contacts you make, it is about conversations.
-So please spend time actually chatting to your fellow Scouts not simply collect their JID and then move on to the next contact.
-JamPuz is about conversations; not simply contacts.
+So please spend time actually chatting with your fellow Scouts not simply collect their JID and then move on to the next contact.